VFrancescon/ros_coils/README.md

 * Each PSU node has a ROS Param "debug", to be used to omit all Serial calls to PSU.

+* V/I limits are set at 70% of each supply's rated values.
+Those can be set as ROS Params.
+See [6PSU + Field](launch/6psu_field.launch) example for usage.

 * The middleware node is spun, with a [Magnetic Field Interface](msg/magField.msg), which is automatically translated to input msgs for each PSU node.

 * The [Field Node](src/Field_node.cpp), takes ROS Params x/y/z/Num and x/y/z/Root.